RootShelll/R57-Shell/README.md

-# R57 Shell - Usage and Effects on Servers
+# R57 Shell - Updated Version Works on All PHP Versions and Its Usage and Effects on Servers

 ## Images